Tuesday, April 9, 2013

 The smaller the aperture f-stop number, the more light you have so the faster your shutter speed can go (up to a point).
 The higher the ISO, then larger aperture f-stop numbers can numbers can be used and/or shutter speeds.
 Flashes are a bit of an exception to the rule, but generally speaking your take away here should be:

-• Small aperture f-stop number (i.e., f/2.8) means shallow depth of field with the benefit of more light
+• Small f-stop number (i.e., f/2.8) means shallow depth of field with the benefit of more light

 • Lower ISO means less noise but needs more light.
 Typically ISO 100 – 200 is the preferred ideal for minimal noise.

-Got Toddlers?
+Got Kids?
 You’re an Indoor Sports Shooter!

 Canon EOS 5D Mark III